RobinPaulKoch/twitter-positivity-stream/README.md

 </h1>

 <h3 align="center">
-	A streamer built on top of the Twitter Python API "Tweepy"
+	A data stream application built on top of the Twitter Python API "Tweepy"
 </h3>